Welcome to today's edition of the Rush 24-7 podcast.

 They're 31% more likely to split because of marital problems, and 38% more likely to cheat.

-You're just gonna get disappointed.
+You're just going to get disappointed.

-You're gonna get thrown overboard.
+You're going to get thrown overboard.

 Too much testosterone.